QualitativeDataRepository/ssrc-qdr-data-management/pages/pages-root-folder/modules/3/b/b.md

 ![Lifecycle thumbnail *publication*]({{site.baseurl}}/images/lifecycle-longterm.png)

-s we note above, complete de-identification is often impossible.
+As we note above, complete de-identification is often impossible.
 As such, de-identification, on its own, might be insufficient to protect the identity of human participants.
 In order to share their contributions to your research project more broadly in an ethical way, additional steps are needed, such as controlling *who* can access the data, *how* they can do so, and *when*.
 When you store your data in a trusted data repository, you can often request that various types of restrictions be placed on their access.
 Access controls are sometimes mistakenly viewed negatively as restrictions.
 In reality, they allow you to share data that would otherwise remain entirely inaccessible.
-That is, they allow research to be as open as possible, as closed as necessary
+That is, they allow research to be

+> as open as possible, as closed as necessary

 (as the European Union’s [Horizon2020 guidelines](https://ec.europa.eu/research/openscience/pdf/openaccess/ord_extension_faqs.pdf)
 for research aptly put it).